dezzak/lmld-constitution/constitution.md

 10.2.
 The Treasurer shall keep, maintain for six years, and pass to his or her successor accounting records which shall be available for inspection in accordance with the Political Parties, Elections and Referendums Act 2000.

 10.3.
-The Treasurer shall ensure that no donation of over £200 is accepted except from a permissible donor and shall keep records and submit donations reports to the Executive Committee and the Chief Executive of the Federal Party.
+The Treasurer shall ensure that no donation of over £200 is accepted except from a permissible donor and shall keep records and submit donations reports to the Executive Committee and to Chief Executive of the Federal Party.

 10.4.
 The Treasurer shall annually produce accounts which shall be approved by the Executive Committee at a meeting held no later than March each year and if required by the Political Parties, Elections & Referendums Act 2000 shall be audited and submitted to the Electoral Commission.